-Area R-SLO 1: Demonstrate an understanding of the methods and limits of scientific investigation.
-During the first semester, students will undertake an experiment to investigate how Argentine ant colonies add to the network of trails and nests, in order to learn by experience what the required methods are for engaging in sound scientific observation.
-As a means to investigating ant networks, the experiment will test whether a new trail is more likely to form in response to a food-bait or to a new nest site.
+Area R - SLO 1: Demonstrate an understanding of the methods and limits of scientific investigation.
+We begin by offering a standard explanation of science, viz., science requires building knowledge from observations, that is, according to induction, gathering objective, reliable data, and arriving at a conclusion based upon the supporting data.
+During the first semester, students will undertake an experiment to create CO2 in a bottle from easily accessible substances (vinegar and baking soda) investigate the properties of CO2.
+Since CO2 is identified as a "greenhouse" gas, students will be asked to read scholarly sources addressing the role of CO2 in current issues involving climate.
 Students will learn to carry out the steps required for the experiment with attention to detail and specificity.
 Most importantly, the aim is to cultivate observation skills in students, not come up with expected results.
 Objectivity and accuracy of data gathering and measurement will be the focus of this assignment.
 While results tend to be the exciting end of scientific research, the aim throughout the experimental process is the acquisition of relevant information as a useful part of a pool of data.